anxkhn/azure-ai-900-exam-prep/questions.md

 In which two scenarios can you use speech recognition?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  an in-car system that reads text messages aloud
+A.  an in-car system that reads text messages aloud
-2.  providing closed captions for recorded or live videos
+B.  providing closed captions for recorded or live videos
-3.  creating an automated public address system for a train station
+C.  creating an automated public address system for a train station
-4.  creating a transcript of a telephone call or meeting
+D.  creating a transcript of a telephone call or meeting

 **Answer(s):** B,D